 Step Four Dress the broccoli and cauliflower.
 You can mix with a spoon, your hands, or drizzle the dressing over the vegetables and lightly toss in a bowl.

-Step Five Place the dressed vegetables in the basket of your air fryer and roast at 400°F or 7 to 8 minutes, shaking the basket halfway through.
+Step Five Place the dressed vegetables in the basket of your air fryer and roast at 400 degrees Fahrenheit for 7 to 8 minutes, shaking the basket halfway through.

 Step Six Serve right away, or cool and store in an airtight container in the fridge for later use.